 Your Grandpa was Cooler than You

 US Military Army Field Stove.
 Stamped: U.S. CM MFG Co 1945.
-Complete set, with tool.
-Canister lightly scratch, top lightly tarnished, one dent.
+Complete set, with the tool.
+Canister lightly scratched, top lightly tarnished, one dent.
 Not broken.
-Untested, smells used.
+Untested smells used.
 Fuel not included.

 Item comes with a signed, printed chapbook of the story.

 Out of stock

 Mrs. James stood at the bottom of the stairs, peering up.
 She waited, not so patiently.
 This kid had no respect for anything but his stupid games.